-• When qname-minimization was set to relaxed, some improperly configured domains would fail to resolve, but would have succeeded if minimization were disabled. named will now fall back to normal resolution in such cases, and also uses type A rather than NS for minimal queries in order to reduce the likelihood of encountering the problem.
+- The allow-update and allow-update-forwarding options were inadvertently treated as configuration errors when used at the options or view level.
+This has now been corrected.
+[GL #913] - When qname-minimization was set to relaxed, some improperly configured domains would fail to resolve, but would have succeeded when minimization was disabled. named will now fall back to normal resolution in such cases, and also uses type A rather than NS for minimal queries in order to reduce the likelihood of encountering the problem.
 [GL #1055]